 - Must be able to work mandatory overtime to cover shift vacancies and work extended hours as needed.

-- Four years of office support experience, including two years of communications or customer service experience providing information to customers or responding to customer complaints or requests.
+- Two years of office support experience, including one year of communications or customer service experience.

 Equivalent combinations of education and experience may be considered.

 NOTICE: Please do not attach your academic transcripts to your employment application.
 The hiring department will verify candidates’ education as part of the background screening process prior to extending any job offers.

 - Additional training or experience in the field of customer service, security, emergency management, or communications.

 - Knowledge of computers, including Microsoft Windows, email, spreadsheet, and word processing applications, along with basic keyboarding and data entry skills.

 - Ability to navigate through multiple software applications while performing other duties.